nickthetj/Cheap-Thrills-Good-Money/README.md

 Using The Numbers dataset, we identified the columns 'Worldwide Gross' revenue and 'Production Budget' as the key metrics that we could use in our analysis.
 Each record in the dataset corresponds to a unique film and it includes the date of release for that film.

 We engineered two columns: 'Profitability' and 'ARR':
- - First we created the column 'Profitability' to gain insight on exaclty how much money was earned by each film.
+ - First we created the column 'Profitability' to gain insight on exactly how much money was earned by each film.
 The equation for this column subtracts the 'Production Budget' or the cost to create the movie from the revenues earned which is stored in the 'Worldwide Gross' column for each film.

     - We determined that we could not rely on this metric alone, as this film data spans many decades and there is no indication that the financial figures provided have been adjusted for inflation.

 - Next we decided to engineer a ratio between the revenues earned worldwide and the cost to create the movie.

-    - This engineered ratio allows us to ignore additional (and potentially inaccurate) inflation adjustments over time, as each film incurred costs and revenues in it's own time, so the 'Worldwide Gross' and 'Production Budget' values may be combined and analysed without additional scaling.
+    - This engineered ratio allows us to ignore additional (and potentially inaccurate) inflation adjustments over time, as each film incurred costs and revenues in its own time, so the 'Worldwide Gross' and 'Production Budget' values may be combined and analysed without additional scaling.

 Release Date Filter: